Chur Rhine Valley: Geographical features and divisions

+Much of the right (east) side of the valley is dominated by a sequence of enormous conoidal debris fans, forming the Alpenrhein Cluster, one of the largest in the Alps after Vinschgau and Valtellina.
+There are first-tier 'alpine megafans' at Chur and Igis-Zizers, and second tier 'outsize fans' at Ems, Malans, Jenins, Maienfeld, Balzers and Mauren.
+Their anomalous scale from most but not all of the small side-catchments indicates largely catastrophic origins, after deglaciation.
+They now support rich farmland and vineyards, with scrub and forest where debris-flow activity continues.

 Climate

 Climatically, the Chur Rhine Valley is one of the warmest and driest regions in the Canton of Grisons.
 It experiences föhn winds on a large number of days during the year.

 Language and population

 Most of the population speak Bündner German (in Chur the variant of Chur German).
 In Rhäzüns and especially in Domat/Ems they also speak Romansh.

 In recent years, the settlements of the Chur Rhine Valley have increasingly grown together into an urban region around the central town of Chur.

 Media

 Regional daily newspapers in the area are the Bündner Tagblatt and Südostschweiz.
 In the Bündner Herrschaft, the local papers are the Prättigauer und Herrschäftler and in the southern part of the Bündner Rhine Valley, the Ruinaulta (called the Rhiiblatt until late 2013).

 The periodicals, Terra Grischuna and Rheinfluss, deal with the Chur Rhine Valley in terms of cultural and natural history.